 Content should be posted with the understanding that it may be redistributed through the Internet and other media channels and may be viewed by the general public.
 Even if deleted or modified, older versions may continue to exist online.
 Content should not be posted unless it furthers the University’s mission.
 Share only information that is appropriate for the public.

-In order to avoid discrepancies and minimize the need for updating, social media platforms should not be used to post detailed policy or procedural information.
-Rather, users should be directed to official Mississippi College websites, electronic resources, or publications for such information.
+Social media platforms should not be used to post detailed policy or procedural information to avoid discrepancies and minimize the need for updating.
+Instead, users should be directed to official Mississippi College websites, electronic resources, or publications for such information.

-Content directed at individual fans or page users should be written in a respectful manner.
-Content should never be written in a manner that can be interpreted as combative, demeaning, or otherwise negative.
+Content directed at individual fans or page users should be written respectfully.
+Content should never be written in a manner that can be interpreted as combative, demeaning, or otherwise harmful.

 Content should not be posted unless it is clearly suitable for all ages and audiences.